Digits88/Adaptive-Images-for-WordPress/readme.markdown

 -----------
 * requires a current version of WordPress
 * works on Multisites
-* intended for use together width plugins like "Advanced-Custom-Fields"
+* intended for use together with plugins like "Advanced-Custom-Fields"

 Limitations
 -----------